gluobe/meraki-docker-workshop/lab-03/README.md

          729890d7978a

-I deleted the first nginx container shown in the command above.
-Given that I deleted this container I had to use the id `729890d7978a`.
+Delete the first nginx container shown in the command above.
+Given that this is the container you would need to delete you would have to use the id `729890d7978a`.
 The output for the `rm` command is just the `ID` of the container.

 For images: